CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 ### Configuration in Studio

 GlobalLink Settings can be configured globally for all sites or specifically for some site.
+Site-specific settings override global settings except for `dayOffsetForDueDate`.
 The Settings can be located in the following folders:

 * `/Settings/Options/Settings/Translation Services`: Once you have configured the integration in a Settings content in this folder the GlobalLink workflow will be available to all sites.
+The content must be named `GlobalLink`.
-* `<SITE_ROOT>/Options/Settings/Translation Service`: Only define
+* `<SITE_ROOT>/Options/Settings/Translation Services`: Only define
 the Settings here, if the GlobalLink workflow should only be available if you translate content from this site to one of its derived sites.
 But, you can also define Settings in this folder to overwrite specific parameters from